oadeoluwadotun/Grocery-Analysis/README.md

 4. Explore the `cleaned_grocery_data.csv` file with Power BI.

 ## Contributing
-Feedback and contributions are welcome.
+Feedback and contributions are always welcome.
 Please open an issue or submit a pull request for any suggestions.

 ## Acknowledgments
 Thanks to Kaggle for providing the dataset and to God for the strength and insight to work on this project.